maycon-queiroz/ignite-challenge-swagger/readme.md

 ## 📝 Rota - [GET] /users/:user_id
 ### 📌 Should be able to get user profile by ID

-For this test, using the proper useCase, the route must recieve the user `id` by route params and return the founded user object in the response body.
+For this test, using the proper useCase, the route must receive the user `id` by route params and return the founded user object in the response body.

 ### 📌 Should not be able to show profile of a non existing user